MariusVolkhart/mariusvolkhart.github.io/_posts/2023-03-26-Diagnosing-More-Java-Disk-IO.md

 ## Future work
 ### More detailed events
 One thing to note about the resulting event, is that that `Path` field of the event is relative.
 That may be OK, but if an absolute path is desired, one could create a custom Converter.
-Custom Converters are poorly documented, but take a look at [`FileConverter`](https://github.com/openjdk/jmc/blob/master/agent/src/main/java/org/openjdk/jmc/agent/converters/FileConverter.java) and it's usages to get an  idea.
+Custom Converters are poorly documented, but take a look at [`FileConverter`](https://github.com/openjdk/jmc/blob/master/agent/src/main/java/org/openjdk/jmc/agent/converters/FileConverter.java) and its usages to get an idea.
 This could also work for cases where you want to report the number of bytes read by a call to load attributes, or similar statistics.

 ### First-class support in JDK
 I've reached out to the JDK JFR mailing list [to propose](https://mail.openjdk.org/pipermail/hotspot-jfr-dev/2023-March/004816.html) expanding the number of events available in the JDK.
 Perhaps we'll see this functionality added, and application developers will get richer insights into what their applications are doing.
 If you're interested in this, or have a use case you'd like to share, subscribe to the [mailing list](https://mail.openjdk.org/mailman/listinfo/hotspot-jfr-dev) and send an email with your thoughts!